 How to apply: https://www.quadrat.ac.uk/how-to-apply/

 QUADRAT studentships are open to UK and international candidates (EU and non-EU).
 Funding will cover UK tuition fees/stipend/research & training support grant only.

 Before applying please check full funding and eligibility information: https://www.quadrat.ac.uk/funding-and-eligibility/

 By joining Archaeology & Palaeoecology you will become part of a dynamic group of researchers in one of two interdisciplinary Research Clusters: Environmental Change & Resilience (ECR) for more environmentally-related projects, and Culture & Society (C&S) for more humanities-related Archaeology projects.

 Projects involving Palaeoecology or Scientific Archaeology focus on themes such as long-term changes and resilience in ecosystems, humans, environments and climate, using approaches such as pollen analysis, tephra dating, dendrochronology and radiocarbon dating.
 Much of our research spans several disciplines – for example projects on the hydrogeology and restoration of bogs.

 Research in the C&S cluster explores the material manifestations of culture through time and space.
 We combine innovative scientific methods with theoretically-informed analyses to understand past human experience, bringing together the humanities and the sciences.

 The combination of environmental archaeology, and especially bio-archaeology, with more traditional approaches to the past, helps to differentiate Queen's from most other Archaeology departments and is seen as both a strength and stimulus to future developments.
-Thematically, we have identified eight areas of particular specialist interest and especially welcome applications from potential PhD students interested in these areas though projects are not limited to these themes:

 Archaeology & Palaeoecology Highlights